iiab/iiab/roles/elgg/README.rst

 Users and Passwords
 -------------------

-There are a number of seemingly similar user names and passwords in this installation:
+There are a number of seemingly similar usernames and passwords in this installation:

 * dbuser - the MySQL user that Elgg uses to access the database This is a local variable, the name of which corresponds to that in /opt/elgg/elgg-config/settings.php